GibsonAI/docs/content/docs/introduction.md

 **GibsonAI** is an AI-powered developer platform that lets you design, build, and deploy production-grade serverless databases in minutes — using just natural language prompts.

-<CTA title="Manage GibsonAI from Cursor, Windsurf, and other AI tools ✨"
+<CTA title="Manage GibsonAI from Cursor, Windsurf, and other AI tools"
-description="Manage GibsonAI databases from your favorite AI tools using simple, conversational commands with GibsonAI's MCP Server. <a href='https://www.gibsonai.com/resources/the-gibson-mcp-server'>Learn how</a> ➡️" isIntro></CTA>
+description="Manage GibsonAI databases from your favorite AI tools using simple, conversational commands with GibsonAI's MCP Server. <a href='https://www.gibsonai.com/resources/the-gibson-mcp-server'>Learn how</a>" isIntro></CTA>

 <ChatOptions/>